Brain Health & Diabetes

 - Green vegetables, the darker the better – kale, cabbage, spinach, broccoli, mixed lettuce/green leaves.

-- Please remember that high or low blood glucose levels will prevent the brain and other organs from getting some of the benefits from the food we have eaten.
+- Remember that high or low blood glucose levels will prevent the brain and other organs from getting some of the benefits from the food we have eaten.
 Dealing with highs and lows quickly is very important.
-After reading and researching this topic I believe that eating a variety from the list above every day will give the brain the best type of fuel to keep it healthy.
+After reading and researching this topic I believe that eating a variety from the list above every day and doing our best to keep blood sugar levels in range (as much as possible) will give our brain the best type of fuel to keep it healthy.

-Our brain does a lot of work while we sleep and it needs enough time to do its job.
+- Our brain does a lot of work while we sleep and it needs enough time to do its job.
 Ever wonder why you had the answer to a problem or remembered something when you woke?
 It is easy to become sleep deprived if you or your child has T1 diabetes, which often involves setting alarms for blood testing during the night or poor sleep due to being woken by, testing and treating high or low blood glucose levels.
 At different stages, I have found this particularly hard.
 I have been able to improve my overnight glucose levels since I started using *FreeStyle Libre because for the first time ever I could see what my levels were all night.
+I have since moved on to an insulin pump with a continuous glucose monitor, which alarms during the night if my glucose level is going higher or lower than the set range.
 I have tweaked my insulin and evening food intake to try to keep my overnight levels more even, which has improved my sleep quality a lot.
+This is trial and error and often needs adjustment.

 This article is my personal opinion and is not medical advice.